How To Run A 2 Hour Half Marathon Pace

 Recovery Runs

-Recovery runs are short, easy-paced runs that promote blood flow and aid in muscle recovery without adding significant stress.
-Keep these runs at a conversational pace (zone 2) to facilitate recovery while maintaining weekly mileage.
+Recovery runs are short, easy-paced runs designed to promote blood flow and aid in muscle recovery without adding significant stress to the body.